-Looking for the best city-building games on PC in 2022?
-There’s nothing more relaxing than sitting down for an afternoon of city-building games with a hot drink.
-We’ve lost countless hours lining up buildings just how we like them or scrambling to save a population on the brink of collapse, and occasionally we’ve purposefully brought about that collapse just to see how our citizens would cope.
-Not very well as it happens.
+What are the best city building games on PC?
+There’s nothing more relaxing than sitting down for an afternoon of city building games with a hot drink.
+We’ve lost countless hours lining up buildings just how we like them or scrambling to save a population on the brink of collapse, and occasionally, we’ve purposefully brought about that collapse to see how our citizens would cope.
+Not very well, as it happens.

 Game of Thrones: Winter is Coming

-After Eddard Stark dies, you play as a lord or lady who is vying to win the game of thrones.
-As you build and fortify your own town/city, you’ve also got to cement yourself as a military power by building up your army.
+After Eddard Stark dies, you play as a lord or lady who is vying to win the Game of Thrones.
+As you build and fortify your own town/city, you must also cement yourself as a military power by building up your army.
 It’s a clever way to translate the intricate politics of the TV show and books into a game.

 Romans: Age of Caesar

-It genuinely does feel like you’re helping to build a large, digital empire, and as you play, you and the other players will gather resources so that you can grow and expand your own city, while defending it from hordes of barbarians, while building trade routes and cultivating relationships with the other cities.
+It genuinely does feel like you’re helping to build a large, digital empire, and as you play, you and the other players will gather resources so that you can grow and expand your city while defending it from hordes of barbarians while building trade routes and cultivating relationships with the other cities.
 It’s a wonderful thing to be a part of.

-El Presidente returns, this time to an archipelago where you can manage/rule over multiple islands simultaneously.
-This city-building game charges you with building a city from the ground up, all while dealing with the economic demands of the island, the happiness of your citizens, and keeping paradise afloat on corrupt bargains with overseas allies.
+El Presidente returns!
+This time, you run an archipelago where you can manage/rule over multiple islands simultaneously.
+This city building game charges you with building a city from the ground up, all while dealing with the economic demands of the island, the happiness of your citizens, and keeping paradise afloat on corrupt bargains with overseas allies.

-As you’d expect from a dictatorial city builder, Tropico 6 gives you plenty of choice, but you can expect some brutal consequences if you make the wrong call.
-If a general election looms, you’ll have the choice to bend the figures or remain squeaky clean, but there’s a trade off between losing the election and having to restart the level or angering internal factions.
+As you’d expect from a dictatorial city builder, Tropico 6 gives you plenty of choices, but you can expect some brutal consequences if you make the wrong call.
+If a general election looms, you’ll have the choice to bend the figures or remain squeaky clean, but there’s a trade-off between losing the election and having to restart the level or angering internal factions.

 Tropico 6’s bombastic presentation belies just how much love and care you’ll need to devote to your regime to keep everyone happy, relatively speaking.
-Thankfully, the island setting makes it easy to keep tabs on your buildings and notifications whether that’s spotting rebels roaming the streets, or a group of shacks that has sprung up as a signal to build more homes for your citizens.
+Thankfully, the island setting makes it easy to keep tabs on your buildings and notifications, whether that’s spotting rebels roaming the streets or a group of shacks that has sprung up as a signal to build more homes for your citizens.
 Give our Tropico 6 review a read to see what new tricks El Presidente has up his sleeve.

-Aven Colony transports the humble city builder to a different planet where you’ll face much more challenging obstacles than deciding where best to build your roads.
+Aven Colony transports the humble city builder to a different planet where you’ll face much more challenging obstacles than deciding where the best place is to build your roads.
 For starters, you’ll have to factor in the challenges posed by all the terrifying new space biomes and the hostile atmosphere.

 You’ll start out as a governor and rise through the ranks to establish yourself as president of your colony as the rest of the game follows suit, expanding your toolset and testing your abilities by starting off with small goals like building a water pump and escalating all the way to manning a full-scale Starship Troopers-like army.

-Aven Colony isn’t just a pure city-building game either, as it mixes in qualities from the best 4X games and strategy games.
-There’s some light combat and a neat expeditions system that lets you eventually uncover the planet’s history.
+Aven Colony isn’t just a pure city building game, as it combines qualities from the best 4X games and strategy games.
+Some light combat and a neat expedition system let you eventually uncover the planet’s history.

-Like in some of the best survival games, Frostpunk is all about managing resources effectively to keep the city going, and your main concern is keeping the furnace fueled.
-Unlike other city builders, Frostpunk is about surviving instead of ruling, and it’s a constant juggling act to keep your new citizens happy, while ensuring the city is stocked with food and the furnace is fully operational.
+Like in some of the best survival games, Frostpunk is all about managing resources effectively to keep the city going, and your main concern is fueling the furnace.
+Unlike other city builders, Frostpunk is about surviving instead of ruling, and it’s a constant juggling act to keep your new citizens happy while ensuring the city is stocked with food and the furnace is fully operational.

-As you might have expected from one of the best apocalypse games Frostpunk isn’t exactly a light-hearted city-building game.
-Death is inevitable in this harsh tundra and you face plenty of difficult decisions just to keep the city going – instead of worrying about structure placement and how everything looks, you need to make the laws that keep your citizens in order, gamble on risky expeditions, and occasionally make an example of a criminal.
+As you might have expected from one of the best apocalypse games, Frostpunk isn’t exactly a light-hearted city building game.
+Death is inevitable in this harsh tundra, and you face plenty of difficult decisions just to keep the city going – instead of worrying about structure placement and how everything looks, you need to make the laws that keep your citizens in order, gamble on risky expeditions, and occasionally make an example of a criminal.
 Check out our Frostpunk review to understand what makes this game so unique.

-Unfortunately, there’s no scientist Matt Damon on standby to walk you through the whole process.
+Unfortunately, you won’t have scientist Matt Damon on standby to walk you through the whole process.
 You’ll be your own botanist, scientist, and city planner as you work to keep your flocking colonists fed and happy – but that’s the least of your problems.
-Surviving Mars is a little tougher to handle, it requires a lot of attention to ensure citizens have access to oxygen and are protected against impending natural disasters like dust storms and cold waves, but Surviving Mars does a great job at keeping you constantly informed of your city’s progress.
+Surviving Mars is a little tougher to handle, as it requires a lot of attention to ensure citizens have access to oxygen and are protected against impending natural disasters like dust storms and cold waves, but Surviving Mars does a great job at keeping you constantly informed of your city’s progress.

-Research and exploration plays a huge role in this survival city builder, letting you massively improve the structures and facilities in your colony so that they match the Asimovian fantasy in your head.
-Plus, with a thriving mod scene there’s no end to the mad sci-fi colonies you can realise.
+Research and exploration play a huge role in this survival city builder, letting you massively improve the structures and facilities in your colony so that they match the Asimovian fantasy in your head.
+Plus, with a thriving mod scene, there’s no end to the mad sci-fi colonies you can realize.

-Similar to Cities: Skylines, you’ll only really have one goal, creating your dream city.
+Similar to Cities: Skylines, you’ll only really have one goal: creating your dream city.
 You have different zones of buildings you can lay down in a grid format, but you can also splash the cash to build intricate road systems or more advanced architecture, and even world wonders.
-You’ll get prompts as you expand your city, notifying you of your citizens needs as you gradually unlock new features and attract more residents.
-There’s not too much to think about when it comes to SimCity, but sometimes that can be just want you’re looking for in a city-building game.
+You’ll get prompts as you expand your city, notifying you of your citizen’s needs as you gradually unlock new features and attract more residents.
+There’s not too much to think about when it comes to SimCity, but sometimes that can be what you’re looking for in a city building game.

-Anno 1800 returns the city-building series to its historical roots, positioning you as a company leader in the Industrial Revolution, as you trade and grow your empire from a couple of farms and warehouses to a thriving industrial metropolis that’s the envy of the world.
-Eventually, you can even attract tourists to one of your many museums or zoos as you transition to the modern world, navigating all the logistical and societal issues that come with such seismic change.
+Anno 1800 returns the city building series to its historical roots, positioning you as a company leader in the Industrial Revolution as you trade and grow your empire from a couple of farms and warehouses to a thriving industrial metropolis that’s the envy of the world.
+Eventually, you can even attract tourists to one of your many museums or zoos as you transition to the modern world, navigating all the logistical and societal issues of such seismic change.

-Apart from monitoring your rivals, you’ll need to keep your workers happy, as you expand trade and grow your company town.
+Apart from monitoring your rivals, you’ll need to keep your workers happy as you expand trade and grow your company town.
 There’s even a regular newspaper that makes the rounds affecting population happiness, spreading tales across the land of your city’s successes and failures.
-Details like this help bring the world of the Industrial Revolution to life, and while Anno 1800 definitely glazes over the grim reality of the era, it’s hard not to get drawn in by its picture perfect vistas and charm.
+Details like this help bring the world of the Industrial Revolution to life, and while Anno 1800 definitely glazes over the grim reality of the era, it’s hard not to get drawn in by its picture-perfect vistas and charm.
 Definitely give our detailed Anno 1800 review a read if you want to learn more.

 Surviving the Aftermath